end-of-term/eot2024/seed-lists/README.md

 * govspeakurls1124.txt - updated list of govspeak links, about 250 new items added since the August list; also, CDC, ED, and a couple other agencies have done significant reorganization of their websites since then
 *  eot_lgbtqandmisc.txt - 4300+ urls for the EOT project.
 Most of these were identified by the small group working on lgbtq+ pages and some others from my libguide pages -- the Roe v.
 Wade links, a lot of the stats/data sites from the Data Is Plural federal list, weekly roundups

+### Seeds submitted to eot-info@archive.org

+* Submitted by Sally Robertson, EnergyFundsForAll.org.
+Federal URLs linked to on EnergyFundsForAll.org.xlsx

 ### Seeds sourced from Web resources
 The End of Term Web Archive team compiled a list of sources on the Web from which to source seeds: